axanthos/orange3-textable-prototypes/doc/widgets/TextTree.rst

 The advanced version of **Text Tree**  (see :ref:`figure 2
 <text_tree_fig2>` below) offers the same functionality as
-the basic one, and it adds the possibility of filtering (include or exclude files) and execute a sampling (0 - 100 %).
+the basic one, and it adds the possibility of filtering (include or exclude files by filenames) and execute a sampling (0 - 100 %).
+The sampling operation selects the input proportion (rounded-up number) of files randomly.
+Ex : 50% of 9 files will select 5 random files from the file list.

 .. _text_tree_fig2: